 Accessing Custom Maps

-To begin using Custom Maps, navigate to Workspace Settings in the Chain.io Portal, and select Custom Mappings under the Developer Center.
+To begin using Custom Maps, navigate to Workspace Settings in the Chain.io Portal, and select Custom Mapping Tool under the Developer Center.

-This will display the Custom Maps page, where you’ll see a list of existing maps created for your workspace.
+This will display the Custom Mapping Tool page, where you’ll see a list of existing maps created for your workspace.

 The Mapping Editor